 What is a computerized filing system?

 A computerized or electronic filing system organizes and stores your business’s files on a hard drive or network space.
-The system can be software- or internet-based, or a simple desktop folder/file system on a computer.
+This digital system can be software- or internet-based, or a simple folder/file system on a computer.

 Why are computerized filing systems used?